scholarslab/scholarslab.github.io/collections/_posts/2017-09-10-2-about-my-research-computers-and-digital-humanities.md

 title: "About my research, computers and Digital Humanities"
 category: blog
 tags:
-- UVA Reveal
+- uva reveal
-- praxis program
+- praxis
 ---

 In my inaugural post a few days ago, I introduced myself to the world in kind of an oblique way.
 Some people may wonder what I am studying or what my research interests are.
 This post is here to mend this omission.
 In large brush strokes, I will talk about my dissertation and then about some general research interests that connect me to digital humanities.
 Coincidentally, a brief mention of a computer prototype from the late 60’s will echo for the Praxis folks our last meeting (Sept.
 5, 2017) and the lesson on the history of computers.